rmrk-team/evm/docs/RMRK/multiasset/AbstractMultiAsset.md

 function getAssetMetadata(uint256 tokenId, uint64 assetId) external view returns (string)
 ```

-Used to fetch the asset metadata of the specified token&#39;s active asset with the given index.
+Used to fetch the asset metadata of the specified token&#39;s for given asset.

 *Assets are stored by reference mapping `_assets[assetId]`.Can be overriden to implement enumerate, fallback or other custom logic.*